marekq/sqs-loadgen/readme.md

 Usage
 -----

 You can deploy the SQS generator and receiver using AWS SAM.
-Run the following commands on your local machine to build and deploy the stack to AWS;
+Run the following commands on your local machine to build and deploy the stack to AWS.

 ```
 make init       (run the first time to create the SAM config)